 Though, being aware of the best time to send emails is related to both advanced personalization and hyper-personalization.

 So, here we go!

-Stats: personalized subject lines increase open rate by 26%.
+Stats: personalized subject lines increase the open rate by 26%.

-Oh yes, personalization is a much more complex thing than just calling customers by names.
+Oh yes, personalization is a much more complex thing than just addressing customers by names.
 Yet, at this very step, we just need to get them to open our emails.

 Stats: personalized offer drives 14% more profit than a non-personalized one.